 Historic and Prehistoric Significance

-There is a rich history surrounding the Golden area and this also is the case for Fossil Trace Golf Club.
-Various buildings and structures still exist from the early 1900’s; on the lower fairway of Hole #1, there is an “often-photographed” incinerator which was used by the adjacent “Boy’s School” in the mid-1900’s to burn trash.
+There is a rich history surrounding Golden and Fossil Trace Golf Club.
+Various buildings and structures still exist from the early 1900’s.
+On the fairway of Hole #1 is an “often-photographed” incinerator used by the adjacent “Boy’s School” in the mid-1900’s to burn trash.
 Root cellars were built into the hillsides on either side of the fairway which also housed farm equipment.
-The entire area was a working farm with cows, hay fields and fruit orchards.
-In the early days, the school also housed a blacksmith, laundry and tailor, plumbing and vocational shops which were used by area townspeople.
+The entire area was a working farm with cows, hay fields, and fruit orchards.
+In the early days, the school also housed a blacksmith, laundry and tailor, plumbing and vocational shops – used by area townspeople.

 The Golf Course